by Dr. Bill Rawls

 Furthermore, the human body is an immensely complex biological machine, with millions of different biochemical functions happening simultaneously.
 Lab tests provide an ever-so-small glimpse at certain key functions of different systems in the body.
 From those indicators, determinations can be made about how well the body is functioning and whether illness is present.

-Laboratory assessment, however, is far from absolute.
+Laboratory assessments, however, are far from absolute.
 Because the human body is so complex, the ability of lab testing to predict a specific chronic illness, such as one from a tick-borne disease, is often limited.
 All labs are subject to variability and different interpretations.

 There are literally thousands of different lab tests that can be performed, but only a fraction of them are well understood.
-Many should be left for research purposes only.
-Problems arise when doctors order obscure tests that are still poorly understood.
+Many should be left for research purposes only, and problems arise when doctors order obscure tests that are still poorly understood.
 Before you have labs drawn, ask your doctor to explain the purpose of each test and why they would be helpful in addressing your health situation.

-For chronic illnesses like chronic Lyme disease, fibromyalgia, and chronic fatigue syndrome, general lab evaluations are usually unremarkable.
+For chronic illnesses like chronic Lyme disease, fibromyalgia, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), and long COVID general lab evaluations are usually unremarkable.
 In these cases, the greatest value of labs is ruling out the possibility of a more threatening condition.
 Mildly abnormal labs generally return to normal as your health improves.

-The following is a guide to the labs that I’ve found to be most valuable in evaluating chronic illnesses like chronic Lyme and fibromyalgia.
+The following is a guide to the labs that I’ve found to be most valuable in evaluating chronic illnesses like chronic Lyme, fibromyalgia, and others.
 It is, by no means, an absolute or exclusive list.

 Basic Lab Tests Everyone Needs